ljw1004/csharpspec/csharp/unsafe-code.md

 int* pi, pj;    // NOT as int *pi, *pj;
 ```

 The value of a pointer having type `T*` represents the address of a variable of type `T`.
-The pointer indirection operator `*` (§18.5.1) may be used to access this variable.
+The pointer indirection operator `*` ([Pointer indirection](unsafe-code.md#pointer-indirection)) may be used to access this variable.
 For example, given a variable `P` of type `int*`, the expression `*P` denotes the `int` variable found at the address contained in `P`.

 Like an object reference, a pointer may be `null`.
 Applying the indirection operator to a `null` pointer results in implementation-defined behavior.
 A pointer with value `null` is represented by all-bits-zero.

 The `void*` type represents a pointer to an unknown type.
 Because the referent type is unknown, the indirection operator cannot be applied to a pointer of type `void*`, nor can any arithmetic be performed on such a pointer.
 However, a pointer of type `void*` can be cast to any other pointer type (and vice versa).

 Pointer types are a separate category of types.
 Unlike reference types and value types, pointer types do not inherit from `object` and no conversions exist between pointer types and `object`.
-In particular, boxing and unboxing (§4.3) are not supported for pointers.
+In particular, boxing and unboxing ([Boxing and unboxing](types.md#boxing-and-unboxing)) are not supported for pointers.
 However, conversions are permitted between different pointer types and between pointer types and the integral types.
-This is described in §18.4.
+This is described in [Pointer conversions](unsafe-code.md#pointer-conversions).

-A *pointer_type* cannot be used as a type argument (§4.4), and type inference (§7.5.2) fails on generic method calls that would have inferred a type argument to be a pointer type.
+A *pointer_type* cannot be used as a type argument ([Constructed types](types.md#constructed-types)), and type inference ([Type inference](expressions.md#type-inference)) fails on generic method calls that would have inferred a type argument to be a pointer type.

-A *pointer_type* may be used as the type of a volatile field (§10.5.3).
+A *pointer_type* may be used as the type of a volatile field ([Volatile fields](classes.md#volatile-fields)).

 Although pointers can be passed as `ref` or `out` parameters, doing so can cause undefined behavior, since the pointer may well be set to point to a local variable which no longer exists when the called method returns, or the fixed object to which it used to point, is no longer fixed.
 For example: